- I believe:

 - Giving and doing good feels good.
 People like to feel good.

 - People who are overwhelmed with bad news often “tune out” and therefore do not take the needed action.

 - People need to hear the bad stuff to be aware, but they also need to hear the good stuff in equal measure – maybe even more.

 - I won’t reach every person, but every person likes good news.

 - Give the people reason for hope.

-- Inspire people to make the small changes that are needed and add up to societal shifts.
+- Inspire people to make the small changes that add up to large societal shifts.

-- Help and encourage young adults to take bigger action and make positive change.
+- Encourage young adults to take bigger action and make positive change.